lealceldeiro/gems/JavaCookBookProblemsAndSolutions/Chapter10/README.md

 ### Solution

 For the standard input, read bytes by wrapping a `BufferedInputStream()` around `System.in`.
 For reading text, use an `InputStreamReader` and a `BufferedReader`.
 For the console or controlling terminal, use Java’s `System.console()` method to obtain a `Console` object, and use its methods.

+## 10.7 Scanning Input with Grammatical Structure

+### Problem

+You need to parse a file whose structure can be described as grammatical (in the sense of computer languages, not natural languages).

+### Solution

+Use one of many parser generators.